takakhoo/10s_FL_DeepSpeech/README.md

   finish without being killed by the shell; lisplab-1 has idle RTX 6000 Ada GPUs confirmed via `nvidia-smi`.

+### 5. Observations from the 22 Nov 10 s run
+- Config: DS1, `lr=0.05`, `max_iterations=4000`, `grid_size=300`, `grid_overlap=150`, lisplab‑1 GPU0.
+Logs + artifacts live in
+  `logging/0s-13s/DS1_batchstart_0_batch_end_1_init_uniform_opt_Adam_lr_0.05_reg_None_regw_0.0_top-grad-perc_1.0_cpt_None/`.
+- Runtime: 4,656 s (`long_run.out` records every grid iteration).
+- Metrics (from `analysis/metrics.json`):
+  - Global MAE = 10.73 (per-grid MAE ranges 9.79→7.93 in the tail where the clip fades).
+  - Global SNR = ‑1.80 dB.
+  - Decoder hypothesis is nonsense and WER=1.0 because `generate_metrics.py` currently instantiates a **randomly initialized** DS1 when no checkpoint is supplied.
+  - The reconstructed waveform created by `librosa.feature.inverse.mfcc_to_audio` sounds harsh because we never undo MFCC mean/std normalization nor the ±6 context frames.
+- Takeaways / mistakes:
+  1. **CTC mismatch.** `src/main.py` was temporarily switched to PyTorch’s `CTCLoss` for gradient generation, but the optimizer still uses Minh’s `batched_ctc_v2` inside `meta_loss`.
+This means the dummy is matching gradients from two different losses, which explains why grid losses decreased while MAE/WER worsened.
+We need to revert `main.py` to Minh’s loss (or switch both call sites to PyTorch CTC) before trusting new runs.
+  2. **Decoder needs checkpoints.** To get meaningful WER we must load the same DS1 weights that produced the gradients.
+Add a `--decoder_checkpoint` flag to `src/analysis/generate_metrics.py` (or reuse `args.checkpoint_path`) so the decoder mirrors the teacher model.
+  3. **Diagnostics before new runs.** Before launching another 4‑hour job, reuse the existing payload, rerun `generate_metrics.py` with the proper checkpoint, and confirm whether the decoded text still fails.
+If it does, consider a no-grid “full 10 s” run (set `--use_grid_optimization` off) purely as a sanity check.
+  4. **Documentation updates.** Whenever we change the loss or decoder behavior, record the exact command + rationale in this README so we can track which experiments used Minh’s untouched objective versus the PyTorch variant.

 ## Experiment Log (append chronologically)
 | Timestamp (EST)       | Action | Notes / Files |
 |----------------------|--------|----------------|